Child Care Subsidy

 - Family income: $120,000

-- Activity: Both parents work full-time → 100 subsidised hours per fortnight
+- Participation: both parents each do more than 48 hours per fortnight → 100 subsidised hours per child, per fortnight

 Scenario 2: One Parent Working Part-Time, One Volunteering